GlacioHack/geoutils/doc/source/about_geoutils.md

 In details, those mean:

-- **Ease-of-use:** all basic operations or methods should only require a few lines of code to be performed;
+- **Ease-of-use:** all basic operations or methods only require a few lines of code to be performed;

-- **Robustness:** all DEM methods should be tested within our continuous integration test-suite, to enforce that they always perform as expected;
+- **Robustness:** all methods are tested within our continuous integration test-suite, to enforce that they always perform as expected;

-- **Reproducibility:** all code should be version-controlled and release-based, to ensure consistency of dependent packages and works;
+- **Reproducibility:** all code is version-controlled and release-based, to ensure consistency of dependent packages and works;

-- **Open-source:** all code should be accessible and re-usable to anyone in the community, for transparency and open governance.
+- **Open-source:** all code is accessible and re-usable to anyone in the community, for transparency and open governance.

 ```{note}
 :class: margin